tangentstorm/bex/README.md

 ### 0.1.4 (upcoming)

+**vid::VID**
+- `VID` is now an explicit custom type rather than a simple usize.
+  It accounts for both "real" variables (`var()`) and virtual ones (`vir()`), as well as the meta-constant `T`  (true) which fills the branch variable slots for the `I` and `O` BDD nodes.

+**smaller variables now appear at the bottom of BDD, ANF graphs.**
+- A new type for `VID` comparison was introduced - `vid::VidOrdering`.
+This lets you `cmp_depth` using terms `Above`, `Level`, and `Below` rather than the `Less`, `Equal`, `Greater` you get with `cmp`.
+There was no technical reason for this, but I found it much easier to reason about the code in these terms.
+- By default, `VidOrdering` is set up so that branch variables with smaller numbers move to the *bottom* of a BDD.
+There are numerous benefits to doing this - cross-function cache hits, immediate knowledge of the width of a node's truth table, and (most importantly) a much simpler time converting from ANF to BDD.
+- If anyone really prefers the "industry standard" ordering (small variables on top), you can use `--features small_on_top`.

 **NID as universal ID**
 - `ASTBase` now uses `nid::VID` for input variable identifiers, and `nid::NID` for node identifiers, rather than using simple `usize` indices.
 This means we no longer need to store explicit entries for constants and literals.
-- The `Base` trait no longer takes type arguments N and V, since all implementations now use `nid::NID` and `nid::VID`.
+- The `Base` trait no longer takes type arguments `N` and `V`, since all implementations now use `nid::NID` and `vid::VID`.

+**Reg type**
+- `Reg` provides an general purpose register containing an arbitrary number of bits.
+- Bits in a Reg can be accessed individually either by number (with `get(ix)` and `put(ix,bool))`, or using a `VID` (`var_get`, `var_put`).
+Indexing by virtual variables is not supported.
+- `Reg` also provides a simple `increment()` method, as well as the more general `ripple(start,end)`.
+  These treat the register as a binary number, "add 1" at a specified location, and ripple-carry the result until a 0 is encountered or the carry overflows the end position.
+  This allows a `Regs` to easily be used as a cursor, or representation of a single path through a BDD/ANF-like graph structure.
+- `Reg` behaves in whatever way is most sensible for your `VidOrdering`: by default, bit 0 corresponds to the least significant bit, but with `--features small_on_top`, bit 0 is the most significant bit.
+The numbers you get out with to_usize should be the same no matter which ordering you use, but you can always explicitly ask for the reverse ordering using `as_usize_rev()`).

 **BDDBase**
-- You can now call `nidsols()` on a `BDDBase` to iterate through solutions of the BDD.
+- You can now call `solutions()` on a `BDDBase` to iterate through solutions of the BDD.
-  Each solution is presented as a `Vec<NID>` of length `nvars()`.
-The `nid::var()` of each NID tells you which input variable it describes, and the `nid::inv()` is 1 if the input should be LO.
-(I'll probably add a more ergonomic representation in the future.)
+  Each solution is presented as a `Reg` of length `nvars()`.

 **ANFBase**
 - The new `anf` module contains the beginnings of a BDD-like structure for working